erikabalarezo/web-app/README.md

 #### Motivations for using this type of app

 -	Having up to date and quick access to locations and events specifically for families when they spontaneously decide to go out is very convenient.
--	The Hoss-Domenech believes that family time is very important and wants to do activities together.
+-	The Hos-Domenech believes that family time is very important and wants to do activities together.
 -	Entertaining kids at home a good part of the day is not always easy.
 Going out with the children makes their day go by faster.
 -	The kids get bored if spending too long in the house and need to spend their energy doing something fun, out of the ordinary.
 -	Learning while having fun, going out.

 #### Demotivations for using this type of app.

 -	A slow app.
 -	A poorly accessible app.
--	Other issues not related to the app: Unable to go out (i.e. weather conditions, sickness, homework, etc)
+-	Other issues not related to the app: Unable to go out (i.e. weather conditions, sickness, work, etc)